 New editions of this and other federation technical documents, as well as other announcements thought to be relevant to federation members, are reported on the federation mailing list.
 The technical and administrative contacts listed for all entities registered with the UK federation are made members of the mailing list automatically; other addresses can be added to the list by request.

 1.2 Document Status

-This edition describes the UK federation with effect from 13 September 2010.
+This edition describes the UK federation with effect from its date of publication as shown on the cover page.